Costs of Hospital Billable Services

-In situations where a patient does not have insurance, patients may be eligible for free or reduced cost of healthcare services through various state public assistance programs as well as the hospital financial assistance programs.
+Financial counselors are available to help you navigate and understand your financial options.
+In some cases, patients may be eligible for free or reduced cost of health care services through various state public assistance programs as well as the hospital financial assistance programs.
 Such programs are intended to assist low-income patients taking into account each individual’s ability to contribute to the cost of his or her care.

 For those individuals that are uninsured or underinsured, the hospital will, when requested, help them with applying for either coverage through public assistance programs or hospital financial assistance programs that may cover all or some of their unpaid hospital bills.
 Find more information about our financial assistance policy or schedule an appointment with one of our financial counselors at 781-338-7111.